dominguezdennis109-dot/hello-world/README.md

 # hello-world
 Hello World repository for Git tutorial
-This is an example repository for thr Git tutoial
+This is an example repository for the Git tutorial

-this repository is built step by step in the tutorial
+This repository is built step by step in the tutorial

+It now includes steps for  GitHub